Photo by Chensiyuan, edit by DXR

 Best Hotels in Taipei: Xinyi, Da'an & the Iconic Grand Hyatt (2026)

-The Mandarin Oriental Taipei's Dunhua district elegance, the W Taipei's Xinyi rooftop pool above Taipei 101, and the Grand Hyatt's legendary Club Lounge — Taipei's finest hotels in the 2026 city hotel guide.
+The Mandarin Oriental Taipei's Dunhua district elegance, the W Taipei's Xinyi rooftop pool above Taipei 101, and the Grand Hyatt's long-standing Club Lounge — Taipei's best hotels in the 2026 city guide.

 Taipei: Asia’s Most Underrated Hotel City